haskell-perf/graphs/results/TIME.md

 SUMMARY:

- * Containers was the fastest 12 times
+ * Hash-Graph was the fastest 10 times

+ There was 2 ex-aequo

 ABSTRACT:
 (Based on an average of the ratio between largest benchmarks)

- * Containers was 186906.77 times faster than Alga
+ * Hash-Graph was 25308.34 times faster than Alga
- * Fgl was 682.35 times faster than Alga
+ * Fgl was 21471.98 times faster than Alga
- * Hash-Graph was 681.37 times faster than Alga

 ## edgeCount